EdgarKlavins/Hangman-MP2/README.md

 ## Bugs & Fixes

-* When the website is accessed from GitHub pages sound is not working properly.
+* When the website is accessed from GitHub pages sound is not working properly. /Fixed, by changing the rout.
+* On mobile platforms keyboard did not activate keydown event. / Fixed by adding small keyboard on the screen.
+* While using capital letters, Hangman game did not register keydown event. /Fixed by adding function, which ignores case sensitive.
+* Currently no known bugs remaining.

 ## Deployment & Development